arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ## Real-Time Clock (RTC)

 The Nano R4 features a built-in Real-Time Clock (RTC) that allows your projects to keep track of date and time.
 The RTC is integrated within the RA4M1 microcontroller and can maintain accurate timekeeping for applications that require scheduling, data logging or time-based events.
-With optional backup power support, the RTC can continue running even when the main power is disconnected.
+With optional backup power support via the board's `VBATT` pin, the RTC can continue running even when the main power is disconnected, using a 100-year calendar from 2000 to 2099 that automatically adjusts dates for leap years.

-The RTC provides accurate timekeeping with a 100-year calendar from 2000 to 2099 that automatically adjusts dates for leap years.
-It can maintain time and date information even when the main power is disconnected by using an optional backup battery.
+The RTC is particularly useful when your project needs to know the actual date and time, rather than just measuring time intervals.
+While Arduino functions like `millis()` and `delay()` are perfect for timing operations (like blinking an LED every second), the RTC is essential for applications like data loggers that need timestamps, alarm clocks, scheduling systems or any project that needs to know "what time is it right now?" even after being powered off and on again.

 The Nano R4's RTC offers the following technical specifications: